 GeneCards Summary for MLST8 Gene

 MLST8 (MTOR Associated Protein, LST8 Homolog) is a Protein Coding gene.
 Diseases associated with MLST8 include Benign Familial Neonatal Epilepsy and Childhood Absence Epilepsy.
-Among its related pathways are Gene Expression and LKB1 signaling events.
+Among its related pathways are mTOR signalling and RET signaling.

 UniProtKB/Swiss-Prot for MLST8 Gene